COPYBEAST | Luis Lozano

 Not sold out anymore - The cardigan with 5 stars

-This one caught my attention immediately.
+This subject line stopped me immediately.
 “Not sold out anymore” is pure curiosity — it doesn’t tell you what the product is, just that it’s available again.
-Paired with “The cardigan with 5 stars,” you get social proof without saying a word about ratings or reviews.
-The reader does the math themselves.
+The preview closes it: “The cardigan with 5 stars.”
+No mention of ratings.
+No mention of reviews.
+The reader does the math themselves, and that math feels like discovery.

 Subject line: Not sold out anymore